Isobel Yeung

-Early and personal life
+Early life and education

-Yeung was born on 2 November 1986 in Salisbury, England, to an English mother and Chinese father from Hong Kong.
+Yeung was born in 1986 in Salisbury, England, to an English mother and Cantonese father.
+She has a sister and a brother.
 She was raised and spent most of her early life in Salisbury.

+Career

-After high school, Yeung spent a year abroad in Asia, funding her travels through modeling for fashion brands and as editor for lifestyle publications.
+After secondary school, Yeung spent a year abroad in Asia, funding her travels through modelling for fashion brands and as editor for lifestyle publications.
 Yeung graduated the University of Nottingham in 2009, having studied at both the UK and China campuses.
-Then she moved to China and freelanced for a number of print publications and TV channels, including International Channel Shanghai and China Central Television.
+Then she moved to China and freelanced for a number of print publications and TV channels, including International Channel Shanghai, and China Central Television.

-In 2014, Yeung was hired by Vice News and relocated to the United States, settling in New York City.
-With Vice, she has predominantly been an on-air senior correspondent and producer for their flagship shows airing on HBO, specializing in long-form content and interviews.
-She is well-known for covering stories on gender discrimination and sexual consent.
+As Yeung describes in interview, she pitched a documentary idea on the Hong Kong protests to Vice News in 2014 that resulted in her relocation to New York City to do such work full time; she proceeded to do so as a new employee of Vice.
+There, she was predominantly an on-air senior correspondent and producer for their flagship shows airing on HBO, specializing in long-form content and interviews.
+She is well-known for covering stories of human and political interest in areas of breaking and continuing international news (see examples and citations following), and on gender discrimination and sexual consent.

-Yeung has been dating British-Iranian journalist and director Benjamin Zand since 2017.
+In May 2024, CNN announced that Yeung would join them as an international correspondent in the network’s London bureau.

 Investigative reporting

+In Palestine

+In 2024, Yeung reported with the BBC on violence in the West Bank in the months following the October 7th Hamas attacks against Israel.
+The report included an investigation into a fatal shooting by IDF soldiers that led to the death of two children, Basil and Adam, aged 15 and 8 years old respectively.
+In response to the investigation, Professor Ben Saul, UN Special Rapporteur on Human Rights and Counter-Terrorism said that "For Adam, this appears to be a violation of the International Humanitarian Law prohibitions on deliberately, indiscriminately or disproportionately attacking civilians, a war crime, and a violation of the human right to life".
+The report questioned whether the IDFs use of lethal force against civilians was too routine, and raised concerns about disparities in the policing of violence committed by Israeli settlers compared to Palestinians.

-Reporting in Afghanistan
+In Afghanistan

-In 2022, Yeung reported on the state of law and justice in Afghanistan following the 2021 Taliban takeover.
-Yeung also covered the situation of women's rights under the governance of the Taliban and the ongoing humanitarian crisis in the country stemming from a shortage of food and medical supplies as well as a collapsed economy.
+In 2022, Yeung reported on the state of law and justice in Afghanistan following the 2021 Taliban takeover, the situation of women's rights under the governance of the Taliban, and the ongoing humanitarian crisis in the country stemming from a shortage of food and medical supplies and its collapsed economy.

-Reporting in China
+In China

 In 2019, Yeung went undercover in Xinjiang, China, to investigate the internment camps for Uyghurs and other ethnic minorities in the Muslim-majority region, reporting on their mass detention, familial separation, and surveillance at the hands of Chinese authorities.
 Numerous times during her reporting, Yeung was followed, accosted, and had her camera footage deleted by Chinese police and security forces.